kozmoai/glent-deploy-aws/website/src/pages/workshop.md

 # Workshop

-We can offer customers a hands-on workshop to get familiar with the GLENT on AWS platform.
+We can offer customers a hands-on workshop to get familiar with the KOZMO on AWS platform.

 For scheduling events please reach out to fsi-pace-pe@amazon.com